Set 11 | 501 - 550

 (N.) (दस खेलों वाली एथलेटिक प्रतियोगिता)

-Example: He trained hard to compete in the decathlon.
+Sentence: He trained hard to compete in the decathlon.

 To convert secret or encrypted messages into a readable form